Joseph Meyer, Billy Rose, Ballard McDonald

 When they see him, yell "Let's Go!"

 Clap hands!
-Here
+Here comes Charley;

-comes Charley; Clap hands!
-Good
+Clap hands!
+Good time Charley;

-time Charley; Clap hands!
-Here
+Clap hands!
+Here comes Charley now.

-comes Charley now.
-This way join the
+This way join the party;

-party; I say meet
+I say meet McCarthey;

-McCarthey; Hey!
 Hey!
-Charley,
+Hey!
+Charley, take a bow

-White Rock for this table, Grab a chair, move
+Ginger Ale and White Rock for this table,

-over there, And let him sit right next to Mable; Clap hands!
-Here
+Grab a chair, move over there, And let him sit right next to Mable;

-comes Charley; Clap hands!
-Good
+Clap hands!
+Good time Charley;

-comes Charley now.
+Clap hands!
+Here comes Charley now.